dropwizard/dropwizard/docs/source/manual/migrations.rst

 More Information
 ================

+If you are using databases which support multiple schemas like postgresql, you can use ``--schema`` arguement or ``--catalog`` arguement for using specific schema or catalog for different database migration commands.

 For more information on available commands, either use the ``db --help`` command, or for more detailed help on a specific command, use ``db <cmd> --help``.